 Over the years, SGI has helped support the communities in which we operate, contributing to schools, volunteer fire departments, historic preservation, conservation, community centers, youth sports leagues, veterans groups, and more.

-Our pending permit application will allow the Charmian facility to maintain current operations, keeping jobs and economic investment in the community.
+SGI has submitted a permit application to expand the existing Ione Quarry.
+Our pending application will allow for the Ione facility to maintain current operations well into the future, keeping jobs and economic investment in the community.